MazaherianFateme/Digital-Design-and-Fabrication/exercise7/readme.md

 </p>

 <img src="drawing.png" alt="First draft of the flower-shaped candle holder">
-<p class="caption">Figure 2.
-First draft of the flower outline and the central candle opening.</p>

 <p>
 To improve the appearance, I edited the outline using the Node Tool.